sarveshmax/stb/README.md

 # SolTokenBurner

-Internal repository for the SolTokenBurner web app.
+Repository for the SolTokenBurner web app - Open Source from Jan 15, 2026.

 This project is a Next.js-based Solana utility that allows users to: